Personal tools

 According to the American Psychological Association, “exclusionary discipline encompasses any type of school disciplinary action that removes or excludes a student from his or her usual educational setting” (American Psychological Association Services).

-For purposes of this procedural directive, “short-term suspension” can be in- school or out of school and means the removal of a student from school and all school-related activities for no more than five (5) days per disciplinary student.
+"Short-term suspension” can be in-school or out-of-school and means removing a student from school and all school-related activities for no more than five (5) days per disciplinary student.

 School Authority and Student Discipline Practices

 Student code of conduct informs students of unacceptable behavior and possible consequences.
 Schools can use levels of intervention and consequence categories to redirect student behavior, prior to moving to a long-term suspension or expulsion.
-The discipline matrix in the APS Handbook for Student Success provides definitions/specific examples of student behavior that may lead to discipline practices such as the removal from class, suspension from school, or removal of school activities and extracurricular participation.
-When students are suspended, schools shall make parent contact and send documentation home with students clarifying the APS Handbook for Student Success 2023-2024 Page 26 of 58 breach of the student code of conduct and consequences.
+The discipline matrix in the APS Handbook for Student Success provides definitions/specific examples of student behavior that may lead to disciplinary practices such as the removal from class, suspension from school, or removal of school activities and extracurricular participation.
+When students are suspended, schools will make parent/legal guardian contact and send documentation home with students clarifying the breach of the student code of conduct and consequences.
 APS recognizes the importance of successful reintegration of students following suspension.

 School District Authority and Jurisdiction